RevealBi/Documentation/en/filters/dashboard-filters-properties.md

 5. Choose *London, UK* from the list and click/tap the *Create Filter* button.

-### Dashboard Filters Using MS Analysis Data
+### Dashboard Filters Using Microsoft Analysis Data

-There are some specifics when configuring an SSAS-based dashboard filter (see in the list below).
+There are some specifics when configuring an MS Analysis dashboard filter.

 <img src="images/ssrs-filter.png" alt="Dashboard Filter dialog when configuring an SSRS filter" width="80%"/>

-> A screenshot showing both fields below (no collapsing a dropdown, please)

  1. **Displayed Element** - you can select a *Dimension*, *Hierarchy* or *Level* data field to display dashboard filter values, but not a _Measure_ data field.

-1. (*Optional*) **Show only when Measure has data** - select a *Measure* to limit the dashboard filter values list to those that contain data for a certain Measure.
+ 2. (*Optional*) **Show only when Measure has data** - select a *Measure* to limit the dashboard filter list to values that contain data for a certain Measure.

-For example, if you use the *Product* Dimension as a *Displayed element*, your dashboard filter will show a list of products (e.g. bikes, clothes, etc).
+Look at the screenshot above.
+In this example, the *Product* Dimension is selected as a *Displayed element*, so the dashboard filter will show a list of products (e.g. bikes, clothes, etc).
 By additionally selecting the *Internet orders* Measure for *Show only when Measure has data* field, you will exclude dashboard filter values, which do not contain information about the *Internet orders* Measure.
-So, if there are no internet orders of bikes, the _bike_ product will not show up in the _Dashboard Filters_ list.
+So, if there are no internet orders of the product bike, _bike_ will not show up as a possible selection in the _Dashboard Filters_ list.

 ### Next Steps